Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 - Your hit points or wounds
 - Better represents the state of your characters health than the [Stat Pools](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools) do
 - You go down one step per depleted [Stat Pool](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools)
-- There may be other circumstances that bypass [Stat Pool](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools) depletion and directly effect your Damage Track such as: a strong poison, or falling from a great height
+- There may be other circumstances that bypass [Stat Pool](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools) depletion and directly effect your Damage Track
+	- Example: a strong poison, or falling from a great height

 ## Armour